RafDiol/MollyEngineDocs/docs/quick_start.md

     }
 }
 ```
-**Remeber: rnd is of type System.Random so you will need to create a variable of type System.Random named rnd!**
+**Remember: rnd is of type System.Random so you will need to create a variable of type System.Random named rnd!**

 Go ahead test it out, our coins are spawning in but you may have noticed that we cannot pick up/collect those coins, so how would we go about implementing the coin collection system?
 Well we will need to do some collision detection preferably on the **OnUpdate** method/event.